A drive from beachfront to mountain top in our northern beaches, deep forests and escarpment lookouts.

 At the far northern boundary of the Barrington Coast sits Crowdy Bay National Park featuring rugged coastline cliffs, rockpools, beaches and forests which are a haven for wildlife.
 The park’s main topographical feature and highest point is Diamond Head, which rises abruptly to 113 metres.
 It takes its name from the quartz crystals that are found in the area.

-There are a number of great, well-appointed camping grounds that lie within the park including Crowdy Gap, Kylie’s Beach, Indian Head and Diamond Head.
+There are a number of great, well-appointed campgrounds that lie within the park including Crowdy Gap, Kylie’s Beach, Indian Head and Diamond Head.
 Make sure you take advantage of the many picnic areas and keep your eyes peeled for the resident friendly kangaroos who will hop right up to you and onto the beach!

 1. Crowdy Head Lighthouse: North of Harrington is the small fishing village of Crowdy Head which retains evidence of its European settlement and history around the area with a strong maritime flavour.
 The iconic Crowdy Head Lighthouse is provides 360-degree views of the coast.
 Between May and August, keep your eye out for passing humpback whales.
 The lighthouse itself is picturesque and a great place for a photograph as well as being easily accessible on a sealed road.